rfxdev/ai-decision-framework/README.md

 - Projects that fail because the underlying data isn't suitable for AI processing
 - Teams lacking the operational capabilities needed to maintain AI systems safely

-The core issue isn't enthusiasm for AI—it's the absence of structured decision-making processes that systematically evaluate whether AI is the right approach.
+The core issue isn't enthusiasm for AI - it's the absence of structured decision-making processes that systematically evaluate whether AI is the right approach.

 ## The Solution